vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 : abstract class providing logic for int values. checks if greater than the minimum and less than the maximum value. <br />

-Here is an example of using one of the validators:<br />
+Here is a usage example for one of the property validators:<br />

 <pre>// Set the conditions for the validator
 TextValidator textValidator = new TextValidator(isRequired, minLength, maxLegnth, format);